sneako/finch/README.md

 This backed makes sure that there is only one line per log record and adds additional integration niceness, like )LogLine)(https://cloud.google.com/logging/docs/reference/v1beta3/rest/v1beta3/LogLine) format support.

+After adding this back-end you may also be interested in [redirecting otp and sasl reports to Logger](https://hexdocs.pm/logger/Logger.html#error-logger-configuration) (see "Error Logger configuration" section).

 ## Log Format

 Output JSON is compatible with